Flowminder/FlowKit/docs/source/administrator/management/cache.md

 FlowMachine provides two functions which make use of this cache score to reduce the size of the cache - [`shrink_below_size`](../flowmachine/flowmachine/core/cache/#shrink_below_size), and [`shrink_one`](../flowmachine/flowmachine/core/cache/#shrink_one). `shrink_one` flushes the table with the _lowest_ cache score. `shrink_below_size` flushes tables until the disk space used by the cache falls below a threshold[^1] by calling `shrink_one` repeatedly.
 By default, queries which have been recently calculated are *excluded* from removal.
 To configure the global default for the exclusion period, set the `CACHE_PROTECTED_PERIOD` environment variable for FlowDB, or update the `cache_protected_period` key in the `cache.cache_config` table.
 The default exclusion period is `86400`s (24 hours).
 This can also be overridden when calling the cache management functions directly.

 If necessary, the cache can also be completely reset using the [`reset_cache`](../flowmachine/flowmachine/core/cache/#reset_cache) function.

+!!!note

+    You can always access FlowMachine library functions from inside a FlowMachine container.

+    To bring up a Python repl use:

+    ```bash
+    docker exec -it <container_name> pipenv run python
+    ```

+    You can then import the flowmachine library and the `connect` function will read the values the currently running server is using to connect to FlowDB and redis.

 #### Removing a Specific Query from Cache